Dunskey Castle

-Dunskey Castle is a ruined, 12th-century tower house or castle, located 0.5 mi south of the village of Portpatrick, Rhinns, Wigtownshire, on the south-west coast of Scotland.
+Dunskey Castle is a ruined, 16th-century tower house or castle, built by the Adair family at the site of an earlier 12th-century castle.
+It is located 0.5 mi south of the village of Portpatrick, Rhinns, Wigtownshire, on the south-west coast of Scotland.

 Dunskey Castle is a scheduled monument, a 'nationally important' archaeological site or historic building, given protection against unauthorised change.